Women in the Crusades: Regents of the estates of the Crusaders

 While the men of the Crusades died in frequent battles, the women lived in comparative freedom.
 They lived long lives and acted as regents to their estates and young children.
 As widows, they held a degree of independence that they had previously lacked, allowing them control over their own property, the opportunity to preside over courts and trade meetings, and fulfilling obligations of military and political service, in direct contravention of European gender norms of the period.
-As more and more property became concentrated in their hands it became obvious that women constituted one of the main sources of "continuity" in the Frankish Levant.
+As more property became concentrated in their hands it became obvious that women constituted one of the main sources of "continuity" in the Frankish Levant.

-Furthermore, for many women in the Frankish Levant marriage was a way for them to advance both socially and financially, allowing them to move up in status with their husband when he was alive and then prosper even more by inheriting more land when said husband died.
-For instance, Agnes of Courtenay, originally a noblewoman of Edessa, remarried multiple times and by the time of her death in 1186 was "... the first lady in the kingdom (of Jerusalem), wife of the Lord of Sidon, dowager lady of Ramla and Lady of Toron in her own right."
-As a result of these frequent remarriages widowed princesses and countesses carried the substantial estates to their next husbands and became seen as a prize, with various European men leaving their homes for a landed wife in the Levant.
+For many women in the Frankish Levant, marriage was a way for them to advance both socially and financially, allowing them to move up in status with their husband when he was alive and then prosper even more by inheriting more land if the husband died.
+For instance, Agnes of Courtenay, originally a noblewoman of Edessa, remarried multiple times, and by the time of her death in 1186 was "... the first lady in the kingdom (of Jerusalem), wife of the Lord of Sidon, dowager lady of Ramla and Lady of Toron in her own right."
+As a result of these frequent remarriages, widowed princesses and countesses carried the substantial estates to their next husbands and became seen as a prize, with various European men leaving their homes for a landed wife in the Levant.
 According to the courts of Outremer, half to a third of the assets of the deceased went to the widow, while the other portion was held in reserve for his children or heirs.

 This system had dramatic consequences for both the Frankish Levant and Europe.
-In Europe land was mainly transferred through primogeniture during this period, making the power structure itself more fixed, with dowries becoming more money-based in an effort to keep land in the family.
-In comparison, in Outremer lands, often reverted to the Crown before there was a chance for nobles to establish their own dynasties before they were either killed or died, allowing the Crown to retain a higher degree of control than in Europe.
+In Europe, land was mainly transferred through primogeniture during this period, making the power structure more fixed, with dowries becoming more money-based in an effort to keep land in the family.
+In comparison, Outremer lands were often reverted to the Crown before there was a chance for nobles to establish their own dynasties before they died, allowing the Crown to retain a higher degree of control than in Europe.